Alaska

 • the physician or physician assistant requests that the person consent to sending a copy of all records of the encounter to the person’s primary care provider if the prescribing physician or physician assistant is not the person’s primary care provider and, if the person consents, the physician or physician assistant sends the records to the person’s primary care provider.

-The board may not impose disciplinary sanctions on a physician or physician assistant for prescribing, dispensing, or administering a prescription drug that is a controlled substance if certain requirements are met.
+The board may not impose disciplinary sanctions on a physician or physician assistant for prescribing, dispensing, or administering a prescription drug that is a controlled substance if the requirements under (a) of this section and AS 08.64.363 are met.

-A physician or physician assistant may not prescribe, dispense, or administer an abortion-inducing drug under (a) of this section unless the physician complies with AS 18.16.010; and a physician or physician assistant may not prescribe, dispense, or administer a prescription drug in response to an Internet questionnaire or electronic mail message to a person with whom the physician or physician assistant does not have a prior physician-patient relationship.
+• a physician or physician assistant may not prescribe, dispense, or administer a prescription drug in response to an Internet questionnaire or electronic mail message to a person with whom the physician or physician assistant does not have a prior physician-patient relationship.

 SOURCE: Alaska Statute Sec.
-08.64.364 (Accessed Jun.
-2023).
+08.64.364 (Accessed Nov.
+2024).

-• For a physician or physician assistant, prescribing, dispensing, or furnishing a prescription medication without first conducting a physical examination of the person, unless the licensee has a patient-physician or patient-physician assistant relationship with the person; this paragraph does not apply to prescriptions written or medications issued
+• for a physician or physician assistant, prescribing, dispensing, or furnishing a prescription medication without first conducting a physical examination of the person, unless the licensee has a patient-physician or patient-physician assistant relationship with the person; this paragraph does not apply to prescriptions written or medications issued

 • For use in emergency treatment;